bsv-blockchain/gitbook-poc-solutions/poc-catalog/truth-machine/business-truth-machine.md

 ## Executive Summary

-Truth Machine uses the Bitcoin SV blockchain to secure digital files by recording their cryptographic hashes on-chain.
+Truth Machine uses the BSV blockchain to secure digital files by recording their cryptographic hashes on-chain.
 This creates a permanent, tamper-proof proof that a file existed at a specific time and has not been altered since.

 ---